jqhoogland/rationalia-starter/LW/Concepts/Prisoner's Dilemma.md

   - Tag
 ---

-The **Prisoner's Dilemma** is a well-studied game in [[Game Theory|game theory]], where supposedly rational incentive following leads to both players stabbing each other in the back and being worse off than if they had cooperated.
+The **Prisoner's Dilemma** is a well-studied game in [[1 Projects/Rationalia/LW/Concepts/Game Theory|game theory]], where supposedly rational incentive following leads to both players stabbing each other in the back and being worse off than if they had cooperated.

 The original formulation, via [Wikipedia](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma):